dropqube/pv-forecast-card/README.md

 ## 🔆 clock-pv-forecast-card
 See release notes for new functionality!
-A compact and elegant **solar forecast card** for Home Assistant, displaying five days of PV yield predictions as **animated progress bars**, with **localized weekday labels** and customizable styling.
+A compact and elegant **solar forecast card** for Home Assistant, displaying seven days of PV yield predictions as **animated progress bars**, with **localized weekday labels** and customizable styling.

 Heavily inspired by [Clock Weather Card](https://github.com/pkissling/clock-weather-card)